Cancer (young people)

 And b) the fact that it had spread from my bowel to my leg, in the back of my knee.
 It was just such a unique progression that there really wasn’t much data or information out there so intuitively we just had to try and make a decision.
 We decided just to go with the amputation, before we did that we just needed another scan.
 This scan showed though there was something in my pelvis, and the lymph nodes in my pelvis were cancerous so obviously that kind of rendered the amputation pointless.

-One young man, for whom chemotherapy did not work, had a very large number of radiotherapy sessions that finally succeeded in shrinking the tumour.
-Other young people had other procedures including a bone marrow transplant and a stem cell transplant.
+One young man for whom chemotherapy did not work had a high number of radiotherapy sessions before they finally succeeded in shrinking the tumour.
+Other young people had other procedures including a bone marrow transplant and a stem cell transplant (or more information, see Leukaemia, ‘Radiotherapy’ and Lymphoma, ‘Radiotherapy’).

-Almost all of them said that their treatment was excellent and highly praised the NHS and the speed and kindness with which they were treated.
+Almost all of those we interviewed said that their treatment was excellent and highly praised NHS staff for the speed and kindness with which they were treated.

 After an earlier experience in an adult's ward, she jumped at the chance of being in a children's...